-An article by Tewolde et al. titled "Managing soil nutrient buildup by rotating crops and fertilizers following repeated poultry litter applications" appears in Soil Sci.
-Soc.
-Am.
-J. 85:340-352 (2021).
-The reported results are from a field study that was conducted on a Leeper fine sandy loam soil for 5 years (2010-2014) in cotton, corn, and soybean rotations at Verona, Miss.
+An article by Tewolde et al. titled "Managing soil nutrient buildup by rotating crops and fertilizers following repeated poultry litter applications" reports results from a field study that was conducted on a Leeper fine sandy loam soil for 5 years (2010-2014) in cotton, corn, and soybean rotations at Verona, Miss.
 Details of and results from that study follow.

-- The nonirrigated field study was conducted to determine whether or not buildup of nutrients resulting from repeated application of poultry litter (PL) to the same site can be managed by rotating PL and synthetic N fertilizers and rotating cotton, corn, and soybean crops in the southeastern US. - The study consisted of two factors-four levels of crop rotation involving cotton, corn, and soybeans, and five fertility strategies that were 1) an unfertilized control (UTC), 2) a standard fertilization with synthetic fertilizers applied to meet the requirements of each crop (STD), 3) a phosphorus (P)-based PL fertilizer application every year for 5 years (PL5P), 4) a nitrogen (N)based PL application every 5 years (PL5N), and 5) an N-based PL application in the first 2 years and synthetic N fertilizer applied at the same rate as in 2 above in the last 3 years of the study (PL2N).
-Fertilizers applied in treatments 2 (STD), 4 (PL5N), and 5 (PL2N) above were based on the N requirement of cotton, while the fertilizer applied in treatment 3 (PL5P) above was applied in an amount to meet the expected P removal by cotton.
+- The nonirrigated field study was conducted to determine whether or not buildup of nutrients resulting from repeated application of PL to the same site can be managed by rotating PL and synthetic N fertilizers and rotating cotton, corn, and soybean crops in the southeastern US. - The study consisted of two factors-four levels of crop rotation involving cotton, corn, and soybeans, and five fertility strategies that were 1) an unfertilized control [UTC], 2) a standard fertilization with synthetic fertilizers applied to meet the requirements of each crop [STD], 3) a Pbased PL fertilizer application every year for 5 years [PL5P], 4) an N-based PL application every 5 years PL5N], and 5) an N-based PL application in the first 2 years and synthetic N fertilizer applied at the same rate as in 2 above in the last 3 years of the study [PL2N].
+Fertilizers applied in treatments 2 [STD], 4 [PL5N], and 5 [PL2N] above were based on the N requirement of cotton, while the fertilizer applied in treatment 3 [PL5P] above was applied in an amount to meet the expected P removal by cotton.
 When corn was planted in the rotation, synthetic N fertilizer was applied to supplement N supplied by PL in order to meet the higher N demand by corn.
-Applications of P and potassium (K) fertilizers in treatment 2 (STD) above were made according to soil test recommendations for each crop grown in the rotation. - Extractable nutrients were measured in soil samples taken after crop harvest each year.
-Both fertility and rotation treatments affected nutrient levels, but the fertility by rotation interaction was never significant.
+Applications of P and K fertilizers in treatment 2 [STD] above were made according to soil test recommendations for each crop grown in the rotation. - Extractable nutrients were measured in soil samples taken after crop harvest each year.
+Both fertility and rotation treatments affected nutrient levels, but the fertility by rotation interaction was never significant. - P is the element that most accumulates in the soil following repeated PL applications, and it was elevated more than three times that of the STD when PL was applied to meet cotton's N requirement [treatment 4-PL5N] in this study.
+When PL was applied as in treatment 3 above [PL5P], this excess accumulation of P did not occur; however, synthetic N fertilizer had to be applied to meet the N requirement of the cotton and corn crops.
+Thus, the authors concluded that the Pbased PL application [PL5P] is an effective method for managing PL application.
+However, this method will require the addition of synthetic N each year to cotton and corn crops.